alexhokl/notes/docker.md

 ### Networking

+- use `host.docker.internal` to connect to the host
 - mappings seen are actually mapping between a port of one end of a bridge to another port of the other side
 - overlay network does not really care the subnets under it
 - a container in Swarm can be attached to multiple networks whereas a container